 Mobile devices are allowed in school under teacher permission and supervision.
-In the classroom, these devices should only be used for educational purposes

-If devices become a distraction to teaching and learning, staff should confiscate the devices and, along with a completed referral form, give the devices to the MC Principal.
+In the classroom, these devices should only be used for educational purposes when permitted by the teacher.
+Students are not permitted to use their mobile phones in class or use other devices for gaming.
+If devices become a distraction to teaching and learning, staff will confiscate the device.